London Stock Exchange profit rises as diversification pays off

 "The focus of our attention now is with LCH," said Rolet.
 "We are going to continue our efforts ... to properly integrate, take cost out, and that takes a little time."

-Edison Investment Research analyst Jonathan Goslin said in a note he expected the LSE's margins to recover as synergies between the two businesses are realised.

-The LSE has also benefited from a resurgence of initial public offerings (IPOs), as strong equity markets have encouraged companies to list after several years of drought.
+The LSE has also benefited from a resurgence of initial public offerings (IPOs), as strong equity markets has encouraged companies to list after several years of drought.

-The amount of capital raised on its markets over the period increased 114 percent to 16.3 billion pounds, with high profile market debuts including attractions operator Merlin Entertainments (MERL.L) and postal service Royal Mail (RMG.L).
+The amount of capital raised on its markets over the period increased 114 percent to 16.3 billion pounds.

 "The IPO market is really motoring at the moment," said Rolet.